 'We know well that what they say grieves you [O Prophet].
 It is not you they disbelieve: the evildoers reject God’s revelation.'
 (6:33)

-If there’s one thing we can learn from this, it’s the employer-employee relationship.
+If there’s one thing we can learn from this, it’s a pointer for an employer-employee relationship.
 If you give your employee a task that he/she is doing well, stick with them, give them that confidence and encouragement.
 Don’t let them feel alone or questioning their standing with you.